The Big Picture On FHA’s Kiddie Condo Loans:

-For most real estate investors, coming up with the down payment for a rental property is the greatest barrier to buying.
+For most real estate investors, coming up with a down payment for a rental property is the greatest barrier to buying.
 Most of us don’t just have $30,000 or $50,000 or $100,000 lying around collecting dust.

 Typical rental property loans require at least 20% down in cash.
 And the down payment aside, the interest rates are higher than for owner-occupied mortgages.

-“Kiddie Condo” Loan Overview
+“Kiddie Condo” Loans Overview

 Here’s the basic premise: FHA allows parents to co-sign their children’s mortgages as joint owners.
 (They also allow parents to co-sign without being on the deed, but that won’t serve your purposes here.)
-In any event, parents can collaborate on real estate investments with their adult children, and use FHA financing to fund the project as long as their children live in the property for at least a year.

 House Hacking Through Your Children

 In this way, parents can effectively house hack through their children.
-I’ve known parents who bought a property with their child, the child moved into one bedroom, and then they rented out the other bedrooms and/or units.
+I’ve known parents who bought a property with their child; the child moved into one bedroom, and then they rented out the other bedrooms and/or units.

 The child gets to live there for lower rent (or even for free), while the housemates pay enough rent to cover expenses.
 In exchange, the child handles property management: finding housemates, signing leases, collecting rent, handling repairs.
-Which means they get real estate investing and property management experience in the bargain!
+This means they get real estate investing and property management experience in the bargain!

 Meanwhile, the parents get an investment property, financed with cheap owner-occupied financing.
 And they don’t even have to pay a property manager.

-Advantages of FHA “Kiddie Condo” House Hacking
+Advantages of FHA “Kiddie Condo” Loans House Hacking

 3.5% Down Payment